Connick v. Myers: Rankin v. McPherson

 Four years later, in 1987, the Court again had to consider whether a public employee's speech could constitutionally cost her her job.
 The respondent in Rankin v.
 McPherson was a Harris County, Texas, deputy constable, newly hired and on probationary status in 1981, when she heard about the assassination attempt on President Ronald Reagan.
 She told a coworker that "if they go for him again, I hope they get him".
 Another deputy constable who overheard it told the constable, who fired her.

 A 5-4 majority found that her First Amendment rights had been violated.
 Thurgood Marshall wrote that the speech was on a clear matter of public concern, the president's health.
 Applying Connick and considering the context, he held that the statement was not disruptive to the function of the constable's office and therefore was protected speech.
 Lewis Powell, a member of the Connick majority, wrote in a separate concurrence that it was so private as to not even need the analysis required by that case.
 "It will be an unusual case where the employer's legitimate interests will be so great as to justify punishing an employee for this type of private speech that routinely takes place at all levels in the workplace."

-Antonin Scalia, appointed to the Court by Reagan to replace Burger, wrote in dissent that Myers' questionnaire had far more of a claim to legitimate public interest than McPherson's remark.
+Antonin Scalia, appointed to the Court by Reagan to replace Burger, wrote in dissent that Myers's questionnaire had far more of a claim to legitimate public interest than McPherson's remark.
 "Once [she] stopped explicitly criticizing the President's policies and expressed a desire that he be assassinated, she crossed the line."
 Even if it were a matter of public concern, he continued, the constable had a strong interest, recognized in prior case law, in protecting its public image, in particular since his office was a law enforcement agency.